MC5: 1972–1991: Disbandment and post-break up

-Post-break up

 In 1973 Fred "Sonic" Smith formed a new group called Ascension, consisting of Smith on guitar, Thompson on drums, Davis on piano, and to replace Davis on bass a local working bass player, John Hefty, was brought in.
 They assembled a set of mostly original music and a few R&B and rock covers.
 Smith said the name Ascension symbolized the music and the band ascending to new heights and in new directions.
 They brought in a new manager, Chato Hill.
 They played only a few live performances and disbanded after less than a year.
 One live recording was made but never edited or released.

 After this, Smith formed a new group called Sonic's Rendezvous Band, married singer Patti Smith, retired from music to raise a family, and died in 1994.
 Sonic's Rendezvous Band released only the "City Slang" single during their initial time as a group, though later recordings were released posthumously, and a reconstituted Rendezvous Band (including original member Scott Morgan, of The Rationals and a newly added Deniz Tek of Radio Birdman) reunited in tribute, years afterward.
 Smith also co-produced his wife's 1988 album Dream of Life and co-wrote all the songs with her, including the single "People Have the Power."

-Wayne Kramer made scattered appearances on other people's records before being incarcerated in 1975 for two years for drug offenses.
+Wayne Kramer recruited Mark Manko on rhythm guitar, Tim Schafe on bass, Bob Schultz on organ, and Frank Lowenberg on drums for a new lineup of the MC5 in 1974, with Kramer singing most of the vocals.
+He also made scattered appearances on other people's records before being incarcerated from 1975 through 1978 for drug offenses.
 While in federal prison in Kentucky, he was unexpectedly reunited with MC5 bassist Michael Davis, also behind bars on a drug charge.
-After his parole, Kramer worked straight jobs for several years and focused on kicking drugs.
-In 1979 he played with Johnny Thunders in the band Gang War.
+After he was released in 1979, Kramer went on to play with the bands Was (Not Was) with Don Was and Gang War with Johnny Thunders.
+Kramer worked straight jobs for several years and focused on kicking drugs.
 By the early 1990s, he returned to the music industry and subsequently released several well-received albums.

-Rob Tyner performed under his own name for many years but also performed under "The MC5" for some live gigs for a brief period, though he was the only active original member involved.
+Rob Tyner performed under his own name for many years but also performed under "The New MC5" for some live gigs for a brief period.
 He also collaborated with Eddie and the Hot Rods, releasing a 7" with them in 1979.
 During the mid-1980s, Tyner produced a single for Detroit band Vertical Pillows, and occasionally made brief guest appearances during some of their live shows, singing MC5 covers.
 Tyner became a successful producer, manager and promoter in Detroit, and released the warmly-reviewed Blood Brothers album in 1990, a year before his death in September 1991.

 Michael Davis joined Detroit band Destroy All Monsters for several years in the late 70s /early 80s; the band broke up in 1983.
 Dennis Thompson played with various bands, including The New Order, New Race, The Motor City Bad Boys, and The Secrets.